deansaxe/wimse-token-exchange-and-translation/draft-saxe-wimse-token-exchange-and-translation.md

    - the first subject alternative name (SAN) of type DNS name
    - the first subject alternative name (SAN) of type URI

-Once the relying party has registered an X.509 Certificate federation profile with the OAuth 2.0 authorization server, to obtain access tokens, Workloads MUST present their X.509 Certificates during mTLS handshakes to establish a connection to the OAuth 2.0 Authorization Server, and send a request to token endpoint.
+Compatible OAuth 2.0 Authorization Servers supporting this token exchange profile MUST supports mTLS.
+After the relying party has registered an X.509 Certificate federation profile with the OAuth 2.0 authorization server, in order to obtain access tokens, Workloads MUST present their X.509 Certificates during mTLS handshakes to establish a connection to the OAuth 2.0 Authorization Server.
+Workloads MUST then send a request to token endpoint, in the manner described in [[RFC8693](https://datatracker.ietf.org/doc/html/rfc8693)].
 The access token request is sent with the following properties:

 * grant_type: REQUIRED.
 The value `urn:ietf:params:oauth:grant-type:token-exchange` indicates that a token exchange is being performed.
 * resource: OPTIONAL.
 A URI that indicates the target service or resource where the client intends to use the requested security token.
 * audience: REQUIRED for this Profile.
 A URI or other unique identifier for the relying party, assigned by the OAuth 2.0 Authorization Server.
 * scope: OPTIONAL.
-A list of space-delimited, case-sensitive strings, as defined in Section 3.3 of [RFC6749], that allow the client to specify the desired scope of the requested security token in the context of the service or resource where the token will be used.
+A list of space-delimited, case-sensitive strings, as defined in [[RFC6749, Section 3.3](https://datatracker.ietf.org/doc/html/rfc6749#section-3.3)], that allow the client to specify the desired scope of the requested security token in the context of the service or resource where the token will be used.
 * requested_token_type: `urn:ietf:params:oauth:token-type:access_token`
 * subject_token: TBD.
-This is marked REQUIRED for token exchange, but in this case the subject token has already been conveyed during in mTLS handshake messages.
-It is unclear whether repeating it here adds any value or makes sense.
-If supplied, it introduces the possibility that the client sends the wrong value.
+While this field is listed as REQUIRED for token exchange in [[RFC8693, Section 2.1](https://datatracker.ietf.org/doc/html/rfc8693#name-request)], in this case supplying the subject token again may be redundant, since it was already conveyed during the mTLS handshake.
+It is unclear whether repeating it here adds additional value.
+If supplied, it introduces the possibility that the client sends the wrong value, complicating client integration.
 It adds network overhead of a few KB, which could grow larger for longer certificate chains.
-It doesn't add additional security benefit.
-It would introduce additional client complexity and failure modes.
+It might be best to mark this as: OPTIONAL.
+The Workload's X.509 Certificate chain.
+The X.509 Certificate chain MUST chain to a previously-configured Trust Anchor certificate for the relying party, either directly or through one of the previously-configured Intermediate CA path-building certificates.
+This field MUST be expressed as a PEM-encoded certificate chain with newline characters removed.
-* subject_token_type: `urn:ietf:params:oauth:token-type:x509`
+* subject_token_type: `urn:ietf:params:oauth:token-type:mtls`

 The request MAY ONLY be accepted if the X.509 Certificate used during mTLS chain to a previously-configured Trust Anchor via a certificate path that may include previously-configured intermediate CA certificates.
 The previously-configured subject claim selector must be provide a non-blank string from the certificate.
 The previously-configured conditions must accept the X.509 Certificate.

-The response document contains the following properties (see RFC 8693):
+The response document contains the following properties (per [[RFC8693](https://datatracker.ietf.org/doc/html/rfc8693)]):

 * access_token: REQUIRED.
 The security token issued by the authorization server in response to the token exchange request.
 * issued_token_type: REQUIRED.
 Must be `urn:ietf:params:oauth:token-type:access_token` for this Profile.